particle-iot/docs/src/content/reference/datasheets/wi-fi/photon-2-datasheet.md

 The EN pin can force the device into a deep power-down state where it uses very little power.
 It also can used to assure that the device is completely reset, similar to unplugging it, with one caveat:

-If using the EN pin to deeply reset the device, you must be careful not to allow leakage current back into the nRF52 MCU by GPIO or by pull-ups to 3V3.
+If using the EN pin to deeply reset the device, you must be careful not to allow leakage current back into the MCU by GPIO or by pull-ups to 3V3.
 If you only power external devices by 3V3 you won't run into this, as 3V3 is de-powered when EN is low.

 However, if you have circuitry that is powered by a separate, external power supply, you must be careful.
-An externally powered circuit that drives a nRF52 GPIO high when EN is low can provide enough current to keep the nRF52 from powering down and resetting.
+An externally powered circuit that drives a GPIO high when EN is low can provide enough current to keep the MCU from powering down and resetting.
 Likewise, a pull-up to an external power supply can do the same thing.
-Be sure that in no circumstances can power by supplied to the nRF52 when 3V3 is de-powered.
+Be sure that in no circumstances can power by supplied to the MCU when 3V3 is de-powered.

 ### Antenna